Rubber

 Please have a look at our Research webpage and learn more about the various actions taken in the domain of rubber cultivation, among other things.

-At the end of year 2022, the total latex delivered and processed at the rubber factory of Okomu was 8 124 tone
+At the end of year 2023, the total latex delivered to Okomu rubber factory represents 9 884 tons (9 337 tons from Okomu’s plantations and 547 from third parties) and processed at the rubber factory at Okomu was 9 907 tons.